BEFORE THE YACHT CLUB

 2012: For the first time in Club’s 60 year history, the Alternate Slate, lead by past Commodore Charlie Fischer, was elected at the Annual Meeting in February.
 Immediate cost reductions were implemented to correct the Club’s dire financial condition, including a reduction in staffing.
 The 20th Annual Regatta, originally scheduled for March and cancelled in February, was rescheduled for November and funded, after the election.
 In March, a monthly electronic Scuttlebutt began publication, augmented by frequent broadcast emails, with editorial duties returned to volunteers, headed by Julie San Martin.
 In April, former SCYC junior sailor and J24 Worlds champion Jens Hookanson was hired as manger.
 Fleet Captain Peter Stanton began weekly one design series races.
 The CROOD Regatta took place in May this year, with 20 participants in Laser, 420s, and Sunfish.
 Labor Day weekend was busy with the 2nd Annual East End Marine Park Stand Up Paddle Board Event on Saturday and a heavily attended memorial on Sunday for Past Commodore and master sailor Bill Chandler; many sea stories were told.
 Hurricane season passed uneventfully.
 At the beginning of September, Optimist Friday afternoon sail training began as a weekly program with enthusiastic hands on support from the Optimist parents and Fleet Captain Peter Stanton as coach.
 The 20th Annual International Regatta in early November, honoring Nick Castruccio, was a great success with 25 entrants and 2 classes wining the rum (Bad Girl, skippered by Jack Bishop, and Rhodes 19ini skippered by Peter Stanton).
 Ending the exciting year of 2 012, Santa arrived by Seaplane, accompanied by his elves!

-The St Croix International Regatta was held November 15th to the 17th.
+The St Croix International Regatta was held November 15 to 17th and Captain Morgan sponsored the Rum this year.
+Sailors were not happy, they wanted Cruzan Rum!

 2016: The St Croix Yacht club entered into an agreement with Youth Sailing Association (YSA).
 YSA, a 501c3, was headed up by yacht member, Steve Hardee.
 This sailing program focused on the competitive sailors.
 Smokey Odom was hired as a full time manager to replace Jay Bryan.
 The gin pole at the end of the dock was removed, since it was a hazard and liability to the club.
 Doug Armstrong set up Wild Apricot, an interactive system, in which members can pay bills on line and keep up to date on what events are happening at the club.